I'll be back.

-More than any other time of the year it happens in the summer.
-School is out.
-The days are longer.
-The beach, the parks, and the obligatory family vacation all beckon.
-Each one calling loudly to students with promises of fun and adventure under the warm summer sun.
-It is inevitable therefore, that during these warm and pleasant days the dojo will often echo with the sound of fewer feet.
+More than any other time of the year, it usually happens in the summer.
+School is out, the days are longer, the beach, parks, and the obligatory family vacation all beckon.
+Each one calling loudly to students, with the promise of fun under the warm summer sun.
+It is inevitable therefore that during these warm, and pleasant days, the dojo will often echo with the sound of fewer feet.

 Often those who are departing say that this is only a temporary.
 On their way out the door in search of adventure it is not uncommon for some to do so pledging, "I'll be back".
 Now for those students above the rank of Sho Dan I think it is safe to say that a week or two away from the dojo will not make a great deal of difference to their fitness level, or to the quality of their techniques.
 This is primarily because students at this level will usually have eight to ten years of dedicated training behind them.
 For them it is just a case of being able to switch off, and then switch on again after their vacation.
 But what about everyone else?

 Students below the rank of Sho Dan often find that their stances are higher, their timing will be off a bit, and their blocks not quite as crisp as they use to be.
 As for kata it is not uncommon even for brown belts, who thought they "knew" all of their kata, to discover they have forgotten one or two moves.
 All of this is not unusual.
 Since any significant time away in a relaxing setting tends to diminish both our mental memory, as well as our body memory.